GrandChatActivities/GrandChat-Terms/README.md

 Used for managing lifecycle-aware components, ensuring optimal resource usage and app performance.
 Lifecycle Process Documentation

+ExoPlayer
+A media playback library used for streaming and playing audio/video content.
+ExoPlayer Privacy Policy (via Google)

 Links to Privacy Policies:
 For more detailed information regarding how your data may be collected, used, and processed by these third-party services, please refer to the respective privacy policies linked above.
 Each third-party service has its own privacy practices, and we recommend reviewing these documents to understand how your personal data is handled.